 Genkai in YuYu Hakusho passes away in the last chapter of the manga, but lives until the end of the series in the anime (ignoring her death and resurrection in the Dark Tournament saga).

-A number of characters in the manga were alive when the anime was produced, survived to the end of the anime, then later died in the manga, fitting into this trope retroactively:
+A significantly larger number of characters fit into this trope retroactively, as they were alive in the manga when the anime was produced, survived to the end of the anime, then later died in the manga:

 Medusa in the anime is a possible example.
-While she appeared to have died near the end of the series, the end credits for the last episode show her snake form, implying she survived.
-When she later died in the manga nothing from then on would even hint otherwise.
+While she appeared to have died near the end of the anime, the end credits for the last episode show her snake form, implying she survived.
+When she later died in the manga, nothing from then on would even hint otherwise.

 A minor example is Granny the reception attendant.
 In the manga, she helped fighting alongside with Kid during the battle on the Moon showing how tough she is.
 Unfortunately, she gets killed by Justin Law.
 In the anime, she had a much smaller role and we only saw her face in a Continuity Cameo.
 It's unsure if she's still around at the end of the anime.